seam-xyz/Miniapp-Builder/README.md

 [Seam](https://www.seam.so) is a community-developed platform to code, design, and curate your perfect social spaces.
 You can make new cards filled with anything from around the internet, from profiles for yourself or moodboards for your favorite things.
 Then you can publish your card as a website to share it with your friends.

 Many people ask how to make cool blocks like the ones that already live inside the Seam editor.
 The answer is React components.
-It is very simple to learn and anyone can do it.
-You don't need to be a programmer, and you can use the examples of other blocks that already exist to get started.
+It is simple to learn and anyone can do it.
+You don't need to already be a programmer, and you can use the examples of other blocks that already exist to get started.

 We've made it easy in this repository to make a new block, and then publish it live so that anyone else in the world can use your new creation, too.
 We're all building this together!